 which, together with \eqref{eq:submax-3rd-order-ODE-1}, are the only two submaximal 3rd order ODEs under point transformations \cite[Section 4.2]{Godlinski}.
 Its algebra of infinitesimal symmetries is $\mathfrak{o}(3,1)$ and has vanishing \emph{W\"unschmann invariant} and \emph{Cartan invariant}, and, thus, induces a non-flat Einstein-Weyl structure on its solution space.
 Since its Weyl 1-form is closed, it is locally determined by a Lorentzian metric up to homothety.
 In fact, it is the homothety class of the Lorentzian metric of positive sectional curvature on $\mathrm{SO}(3,1)\slash\mathrm{SO}(2,1)\cong\SSS^{2,1}.$

-More generally, it turns out if the graph of the CR structure can be put in the form $\Im w=H(z,\bar z),$ i.e. the CR structure has an infinitesimal symmetry, then the same construction mentioned in Remark \ref{rmk:sl3-submaximal-3rd-order-ODE-o22} goes through, i.e. one can associate a third order ODE to the pair of second order ODEs for the chains of a CR structure with an infinitesimal symmetry.
+More generally, it turns out that if the graph of a CR structure can be put in the form $\Im(w)=G(z,\bar z),$ i.e. the CR structure has an infinitesimal symmetry, then the same construction mentioned in Remark \ref{rmk:sl3-submaximal-3rd-order-ODE-o22} goes through.
+In other words, one can associate a third order ODE to the pair of second order ODEs defined by the chains of CR structures with an infinitesimal symmetry.
 We do not have an invariant description or characterization of this construction.
 Moreover, as in the case of CR structures, any infinitesimal symmetry of a para-CR structure is almost everywhere transverse to the contact distribution.

-Similar to our discussion in Remark \ref{rmk:para-Kahler-Fubini-Study}, the space of chains on the 3-sphere $\SSS^3\subset\CC^2$ is the homogeneous space $\mathrm{SU}(2,1)\slash\mathrm{U}(1,1),$ which can be identified with the complement of the a closed ball in $\CC\PP^2.$ As is clear from Proposition \ref{prop:chains-3d-cr-necessary-cond}, the path geometry of chains of a CR structure is torsion-free if and only if the CR structure if flat.
-The induced structure on the space of chains for the flat CR structure on $\SSS^3$ is the indefinite Fubini-Study metric.
-Mimicking the derivation in Remark \ref{rmk:para-Kahler-Fubini-Study}, an adapted coframe for this K\"ahler-Einstein metric is given by